ivobeerens-test-blog/astro/src/content/blog/2025/12/homelab/vcfofflinerepo.md

 ## 1. Setup the Web Server

 For the web server a NGINX container will be configured.
+Here are the steps:

-- In the web portal of the UGREEN NAS, perform the following steps:
+- Open the web portal of the UGREEN NAS
   - In the App Center, search for Docker and install Docker.
   - Open `Control Panel`, select `Terminal`, and enable the `SSH protocol` on port `22`.
 - Download the vcfweb folder from my GitHub [repository](https://github.com/ibeerens/vcfweb) and transfer the repo to the docker folder `/volume1/docker` on the UGREEN NAS.
 I use [WinSCP](https://winscp.net/eng/download.php) for transfering the folder to the UGREEN NAS.